KiwiCo Crates Review: Everything You Need to Know Before You Buy

 For our Maker Crate, we learned how to make electroluminescent wire sculptures.
 The box came with all the materials you needed to make the sculpture, and some extra parts in case you wanted to make a second one!

-The reason why there were fewer booklets in the box was that the instructions were actually online!
-The Maker Crate came with detailed, step-by-step instructional videos that you can follow to complete your projects.
+There were fewer booklets in the box because the instructions were online!
+The Maker Crate included detailed, step-by-step instructional videos you can follow to complete your projects.

 I was impressed that before attempting to make a wire sculpture, the instructions walk you through how to practice bending and twisting the wires into any shape by using the jig tool.
-If you are a perfectionist like me, you would appreciate the extra practice so that you can make the wire sculpture as similar to the template as you can.
+If you are a perfectionist like me, you would appreciate the extra practice to make the wire sculpture as close to the template as possible.

 The first step to making an electroluminescent wire sculpture was to determine how long of a wire you need.
 After selecting a template (there were 8 to choose from), we ran the string along the outline.
 The string acted as a ruler to measure how long the wire should be.
 Brilliant!